-SEA Environmental Report for the Cork Metropolitan Area Draf t Transport Strategy 2040 Principle 3 - To provide a high level of public transport connectivity to key destinations within high demand corridors.
+SEA Environmental Report for the Cork Metropolitan Area Ti ransport Strategy 2 040 Principle 3 To provide a high level of public transport connectivity to key destinations within high demand corridors.
 The implementation of the east-west light rail system will cover approximately a third of the projected CMA population and around 60% of its future jobs.
 It will also encompass the catchment area of high trip attractors and generators of all key research and third level institutions between Ballincollig and Mahon including the proposed Science and Technology Park at Curraheen, UCC, CIT/Nimbus, College of Commerce and St. John's College.
 The enhancement of the Cork Suburban Rail corridor will serve existing and future growth areas identified in the core strategies of both Cork City Council and Cork County Council.
 BusConnects will provide radial and orbital connectivity between the city centre, its suburban areas and key destinations including CUH and centres of education.
-Principle 4 - To identify and protect key strategic routes for the movement of freight and services including the provision of a high level of freight access to the Port of Cork.
+Principle 4 To identify and protect key strategic routes for the movement of freight and services including the provision of a high level of freight access to the Port of Cork.
 Committed National Development Plan 2018-2027 projects such as the M28 Cork to Ringaskiddy and Dunkettle Interchange will be realised over the first period of the Strategy.
 CMATS also proposes the inclusion of a new Cork North Distributor Road (CNDR) and an upgraded N40 to support strategic and freight traffic.
 The Strategy proposes to protect the alignment of a future Cork North Ring Road and the strategic function of roads such as the Midleton to Whitegate and the R624 to support potential increase in freight traffic to Marino Point.
-Principle 5 - To enhance the public realm through traffic management and transport interventions.
-CMATS endorses and builds upon the Cork City Centre Movement Strategy that seeks to managed and restrict through traffic in the city centre.
+Principle 5 To enhance the public realm through traffic management and transport interventions.
+CMATS endorses and builds upon the Cork City Centre Movement Strategy that seeks to manage and restrict through traffic in the City Centre.
 Further public realm improvements to the city centre, its suburban areas, Metropolitan town centres, Urban Expansion Areas and connections to public transport stops will be realised through the adoption of the Design Manual for Urban Roads and Streets principles.
-Principle 6 - To increase public transport capacity and frequencies where needed to achieve the strategy outcomes.
+Accessibility will also be a key consideration during public realm and public transport improvements.
+Principle 6 To increase public transport capacity and frequencies where needed to achieve the strategy outcomes.
 Implementation of CMATS will result in a significantly upgraded transport network and capacity to realise future housing, population and educational growth projections.
 The Strategy directs sustainable transport infrastructure to where it is most needed, to complement land use projections outlined in the National Planning Framework and future growth scenarios outlined by the relevant Core Strategies of both Local Authorities.
+SEA Commentary:

-SEA Commentary: The Vision, Guiding Principles and Outcomes will contribute towards the achievement of the selected alternatives for the Strat 7 of this report). egy and associated environmental effects a nd interactions (see evalu uation at Section
+The Vision, Guiding Principles and Outcomes will contribute towards the achievement of the selected alternatives for the Strategy and associated environmental effects and interactions (see evaluation at Section 7 of this report).